Is the Ever-Popular Big Green Egg Grill Really Worth It?

 Adding several accessories over the long term is always an option with the Egg, however.
 Its durable design ensures that it will last for many years, so much so that the manufacturer offers a limited lifetime warranty.

 One of the Big Green Egg’s obvious cons is price.
-At roughly $950 for the grill, it may not be a price many consumers are willing to pay.
-Plus, additional accessories add up fast, and many of them are needed to get started and really take advantage of everything it can do.
+At $999.99 for the grill, it may not be a price many consumers are willing to pay.
+Plus, additional accessories add up fast, and many of them are needed to get started and take advantage of everything the Egg can do.
 So what’s a financially frustrated outdoor cook to do?
 Contact a local Big Green Egg retailer for sale prices and package deals.
 Offers vary by store.

 While the price is high, Big Green Eggs do have a lifetime limited warranty on all the ceramic components, including the dome, base, damper top, fire box, and fire ring.
-We have had our Egg for eight years, and don’t expect to need to make a warranty claim at any point.
+My husband has had his Egg for 9 years and doesn’t expect to need to make a warranty claim at any point.

-In those eight years, we have spent very little on upkeep.
-Maintaining our Egg has amounted to emptying ashes, cleaning grates, and wiping down ceramic inserts, such as the heat deflector and pizza stone.
+In those 9 years, he has spent very little on upkeep.
+Maintaining his Egg has amounted to emptying ashes, cleaning grates, and wiping down ceramic inserts, such as the heat deflector and pizza stone.
 Beyond this regular maintenance, we’ve had to replace the gasket once every couple of years at a cost of about $30.

-In addition to checking out its cooking chops, we assessed its ease of use.
-While the heating and cooking process is fairly straightforward for anyone, for those who have used metal charcoal grills in particular, a transition to the Egg should be quite easy.
+In addition to checking out its cooking chops, he assessed its ease of use.
+While the heating and cooking process should be fairly straightforward for anyone, for those who have used metal charcoal grills in particular, a transition to the Egg should be quite easy.
 The Egg’s general design, a domed cooker with vents on the top and bottom, is similar to a metal charcoal grill, and the heating process is also similar.

-Finally, we looked at clean-up and maintenance.
-Regular clean-up- and maintenance for the Big Green Egg was easy, and, again, would be very familiar for those with some charcoal grill experience.
+Finally, he looked at clean-up and maintenance.
+He has found regular clean-up- and maintenance for the Big Green Egg has been easy, and, again, would be a very familiar process for those with some charcoal grill experience.
 As previously mentioned, cleaning and maintenance amounts to clearing ash, and cleaning grids and inserts.
 It’s a few minutes of work that’s more than manageable.

-Long-term maintenance, namely gasket replacement, can be annoying; however, it’s tolerable maintenance, given that it’s inexpensive DIY and only has to be done every few years.
-Beyond this, we’ve only encountered one minor hiccup.
-Over the years, our Egg has developed a very slight overbite.
+Long-term maintenance, namely gasket replacement, he’s found to be mildly annoying; however, it’s tolerable maintenance, given that it’s inexpensive DIY and only has to be done every few years.
+Beyond this, he’s only encountered one minor hiccup.
+Over the years, his Egg has developed a very slight overbite.
 This is when the dome is no longer perfectly aligned with the base.
 Fixing it requires adjusting the substantial spring that connects the dome and base.
-Given that this slight imperfection does not affect the function of the Egg, we have not attempted to fix it and have no plans to do so.
+Given that this slight imperfection does not affect the function of the Egg, he has not attempted to fix it and has no plans to do so.

 Is Big Green Egg Right for You?

-While the Big Green Egg is for outdoor cooking enthusiasts.
-To truly enjoy the Egg, you have to not only revel in the tasty results, but also the cooking process.
+The Big Green Egg is for outdoor cooking enthusiasts.
+To truly enjoy the Egg, you have to not only revel in the tasty results but also in the cooking process.
 Whether it’s figuring out the optimal vent positions for the perfect temp or figuring out preferred wood chips for smoking, the process is part of the joy of this cooking experience.
 So while the Big Green Egg delivers a variety of delicious dishes, home cooks who like to set it and forget it probably won’t see the value in the versatile vessel.

 In addition to producing great food and providing an engaged cooking process, the Big Green Egg cooks efficiently.
 Its superior heat retention reduces the need for large quantities of charcoal.
 Plus, mixing the old and new charcoal further reduces fuel waste.
 It also eliminates the need for several outdoor cooking contraptions.
 It can do the work of a gas grill, charcoal grill, a smoker, and a pizza oven, so there’s no need for a gas tank, lighter fluid, charcoal briquets, or electricity.
 Perhaps what makes it most efficient is that it has a limited lifetime warranty.
 It’s designed and built to last a long time.